Skip to content

 3. The Hunger Game

+This is typically the most effective approach.
 Your dragon is less likely to be choosy if it’s hungry.
-Cut back slightly on their regular feeding for a day and then introduce the new insect.
+Cut back slightly on their regular feeding for up to three days and then introduce the new insect.
 Hunger can be a powerful motivator to try new things.

 4. Scenting